pg-cy/Virtual_Network_Configuration/README.md

 ### PfSense interface setup
 - In this situation i have my WAN interface access coming from a private Network address.
-I wanted to keep everything private so the WAN subnet will act as a public network.
+I wanted to keep everything private so the WAN subnet will mimic a public network.
-- Interface configuration can be completed during setup or at the start-up menu.
+- Pfsense Interface configuration can be completed during setup or at the start-up menu incase you want to add more interfaces.

 ![alt text](https://github.com/pg-cy/Virtual_Network_Configuration/blob/master/images/FW_Interfaces.png)